mhanauer/ExtendingBayesian/README.md

 # Accompanies the book:
 #  Kruschke, J. K. (2015).
 Doing Bayesian Data Analysis, Second Edition:
 #  A Tutorial with R, JAGS, and Stan.
 Academic Press / Elsevier.
+# This has the most updated version but won't work
 source("DBDA2E-utilities.R")

 #===============================================================================